Tax calendar: dates you need to put in your diary for 2023

 Can I offset losses?

-If you made losses the negative balance calculated in each year, related to the sale of crypto assets, can be carried forward for the following five years, if you opt for the inclusion of this income in category G and chose aggregating this income to your other income, in order to be taxed at the progressive tax rates.
+If you made losses the negative balance calculated in each year, related to the sale of crypto assets, can be carried forward for the following five years, if you opt for the inclusion of this income in category G and chose to aggregate this income to your other income, in order to be taxed at the progressive tax rates.

 Do Crypto Assest Pay Stamp Duty?

-The State Budget for 2023 proposes to tax “free transmission of crypto assets, when they are deposited in institutions in Portugal or, if they are not deposited, if the author is domiciled in Portugal, in the case of inheritance by death, or if the beneficiary is domiciled in Portugal, in the case of other free transmission”.
+The State Budget for 2023 proposes to tax “free transmission of crypto assets, when they are deposited in institutions in Portugal or, if they are not deposited, if the author is domiciled in Portugal, in the case of inheritance by death, or if the beneficiary is domiciled in Portugal, in the case of another free transmission”.
 Stamp Duty will be applicable at a rate of 10%, of free transmission of crypto-assets, understanding as crypto-assets any digital representation of value or rights that can be transferred or stored electronically, using distributed ledger or similar technology.

 How are legacy crypto assets taxed?

-In what concerns to residency rules, the State Budget 2023 determines that crypto-assets deposited in institutions with headquarters, effective management or permanent establishment in the national territory are considered situated in Portugal, or, in the case of non-deposited crypto-assets, in sucessions upon death, when the author of the transmission is domiciled in national territory; in other free transmissions, when the beneficiary is domiciled in national territory.
+In what concerns to residency rules, the State Budget 2023 determines that crypto-assets deposited in institutions with headquarters, effective management or permanent establishment in the national territory are considered situated in Portugal, or, in the case of non-deposited crypto-assets, in successions upon death, when the author of the transmission is domiciled in national territory; in other free transmissions, when the beneficiary is domiciled in the national territory.

 I bought NFT (non fungible token).
 Do these rules also apply?